Dapawan/diaporama_maker/README.md

 # diaporama_maker
 Allows you to make diaporama from your videos
 ## Setup
-You will have to install all dependencies using requierments.txt
+You will have to install all dependencies using requirements.txt
-``pip install requierments.txt``
+``pip install requirements.txt``

 Your repository of video have to look as :
 |